 Play a silky smooth Jazz ride cymbal pattern, crisp 16 notes in Rock, Funk or Samba or fast single strokes.
-Learning the french grip on drums is one of the most important techniques to learn, because it gives you a quick understanding of fulcrum and finger control.
-This article will show you how to hold your sticks in the french grip, how to position your body for optimal results, and provides exercises that will allow to start using the french grip on drums right away.
+Learning the French grip on drums is one of the most important techniques to learn because it gives you a quick understanding of fulcrum and finger control.
+This article will show you how to hold your sticks in the French grip, how to position your body for optimal results, and provides exercises that will allow you to start using the French grip on drums right away.

-• Create a fulcrum by placing your index and thumb on the balance point of the stick.
-This is the flag on Vic Firth sticks.
+- Create a fulcrum by placing your index and thumb on the balance point of the stick.
+This is the flag on Vic Firth’s sticks.

-• Bring your elbows out, away from your ribs.
-This position will help you to rotate your radius ulna as you play in the french grip.
-In order to understand how the radius ulna should rotate.
+- Bring your elbows out, away from your ribs.
+This position will help you to rotate your radius ulna as you play in the French grip.
+To understand how the radius ulna should rotate.
 Picture yourself turning a key into a lock.

-Many famous jazz drummers used the french grip while playing the ride cymbal.
-There are a few reasons why it is so effective for playing Jazz: firstly, when moving to the ride cymbal from the hi-hat, it’s very natural to simply rotate your forearm (or radius ulna) rather than moving your entire arm.
-The other reason is that the french grip allows you to easily take advantage of rebound by using your index finger as a fulcrum (or pivot).
-This allows you to play the ride cymbal in an effortless and flowing way, which also generate a beautiful tone from the cymbal.
+Many famous jazz drummers used the French grip while playing the ride cymbal.
+There are a few reasons why it is so effective for playing Jazz: firstly when moving to the ride cymbal from the hi-hat, it’s very natural to simply rotate your forearm (or radius ulna) rather than moving your entire arm.
+The other reason is that the French grip allows you to easily take advantage of rebound by using your index finger as a fulcrum (or pivot).
+This allows you to play the ride cymbal in an effortless and flowing way, which also generates a beautiful tone from the cymbal.

 The french grip is also great to play on the hi-hat.
 With the right training and development of this technique, you can play a very smooth “open bounce” on the hi-hat.
 You can also take advantage of finger control to play quick 16th note figures on the hi-hat.
 These figres are great for rock, funk or latin grooves on the drums.

-After developing good finger control with your hands separate, you can eventually bring your hands together and play fast single stroke rolls around the drum-set.
-One of the advantages of using the french grip is that it allows you to really make us of your fingers.
+After developing good finger control with your hands separate, you can eventually bring your hands together and play fast single stroke rolls around the drum set.
+One of the advantages of using the French grip is that it allows you to really make use of your fingers.
 The fingers are made up of the smallest (and fastest) muscles in your drum technique.
-Therefore, the french grip is the easiest way to develop speed on the drums.
+Therefore, the French grip is the easiest way to develop speed on the drums.

 Step by Step Explained: How to develop the french grip on drums